mtermoul/col-admin/article/article.md

 * Filter By: currently we have to select one of the available fields like firstName, lastName, dob...
 * Filter Operator: this will be something like `Contains`, 'Start with', 'Greater than'...
 The operators will change based on the field type
 * Filter Term: this is the user input for the selected filter.
 Currently we have two filter terms in case if we need to select a range.
 For instance if the user selects date of birth between, then we need two date input fields.
 * Filter lookup: is a dropdown in case if the filter criteria needs to be selected from a given list.
-In our app, when we need to filter by State, then we need to selec a value from a a dropdown field.
+In our app, when we need to filter by State, then we need to select a value from a a dropdown field.

 ## Add filter functionality